Licence Exchanges — Commercial Vehicles

 - Visit a physician or nurse practitioner to complete the medical examination report form.

 You may consult a physician or nurse practitioner from any province, but you must use the Ontario form.
-A medical report is valid for six months from the date of completion.
+A medical report is valid for 180 days from the date of completion.
 Failure to submit a medical report at the time of exchange will result in a Class G licence only.
 A medical may be produced within one year of exchanging your licence to obtain your commercial class.

 - Gather the required documentation and identification for your exchange.